decant09/beach-yoga-fuerteventura/README.md

 ### Thank You Page
 - A page containing an image of a beach with the sun setting over the ocean.
 The message "Thank you!
 We will be in touch shortly." overlays the image.
 ### Future Features
-- Add a frequently asked questions page for further information for first time visitors to utilize.
+- Add a frequently asked questions page for further information for first time visitors to utilise.
-- Add further images of yoga classes on the beach.
+- Add further images of yoga classes on the beach to showcase the club.

 ##  Technologies Used
 ### Languages